-What about that stranger lady in Wal-mart?
+What about that strange lady in Wal-mart?
 Hovering.
 She’s listening to you (again).
 This time to a conversation between you and your teenage daughter.
 The seeming topic is neon wall paint.
-Always suddenly, stranger lady steps closer and says, “You should check out Michaels’ they have 50% off coupons you can get with an app for your cellphone to buy anything, like paint.
-Oh and if you like neon, you should really consider the glow in the dark, also known as, phosphorescent, paints they have here in aisle 46.”
+Always suddenly, stranger lady steps closer and says, “You should check out Michaels’ they have 50% off coupons you can get with an app for your cell phone to buy anything, like paint.
+Oh, and if you like neon, you should really consider the glow in the dark, also known as, phosphorescent, paints they have here in aisle 46.”

 In these situations, I get stuck on the fact that this person I’ve never met, who doesn’t remotely have the context of the private conversation I’m having with my daughter, actually knows that glow in the dark paint is in aisle 46.